Camilla Kerslake: Background

-On 8 February 2021 it was revealed Kerslake and Robshaw are expecting their first child, due in May 2021.
-Camilla and Chris' child, a boy, was born in May 2021.
+On 8 February 2021, it was revealed that Kerslake and Robshaw were expecting their first child.
+Their first child, a boy was born in May 2021.

 Career

 In early 2009, Kerslake learned of a studio where Gary Barlow was recording.
 She submitted her demo CD "every day for six weeks" until Barlow finally listened to it.
 As he was instantly impressed, Kerslake promptly became Barlow's first signing under his new label, Future Records.

 Her first album, Camilla Kerslake, was released 23 November 2009.
 A song from this album, the Christian hymn "How Can I Keep from Singing?", was featured in a 2009 Waitrose supermarket Christmas advert.
 She would later perform this song on the first week of Popstar to Operastar as a guest performer, with Gary Barlow accompanying her on piano.

 At the 2010 Classic Brit Awards Kerslake was nominated for NS&I album of the year, and her live performance from the ceremony, with classical boy band Blake and Howard Goodall's Enchanted voices, was chosen to become the first ever charity single release from the awards.

 Kerslake sang the United Kingdom's national anthem at Wembley Stadium before the 2010 football League Cup final between Manchester United and Aston Villa.
 She sang "Abide with Me" at the Challenge Cup final between Leeds Rhinos and Warrington Wolves in 2010.

-Camilla also performed the national anthem for the Queen's arrival at The Derby in 2010 as well as two charity concerts for the royal family, one at Buckingham Palace for the Prince of Wales and the Duchess of Cornwall and two at Windsor Castle for Prince Edward.
+Camilla also performed the national anthem for the Queen's arrival at The Derby in 2010 as well as two charity concerts for the royal family, one at Buckingham Palace for the future King Charles III and Queen Camilla, and two at Windsor Castle for Prince Edward.

 Following a West End run, Kerslake was forced to pull out of the Les Misérables 25th Anniversary Concert on 3 October 2010 at The O2 Arena under doctor's orders, owing to a throat infection.
 Katie Hall was selected to replace her.
 In November 2012 she appeared in two sold out-performances at the O2with tenor Andrea Bocelli.

 Kerslake's second album, Moments, was released on 21 March 2011 to critical acclaim.

 in June 2011 Kerslake's mother, Dr Deborah Kerslake, was diagnosed with breast cancer and Camilla suspended all non-charitable work commitments until Deborah was given the all clear in August 2012.
 Kerslake has since become an ambassador for The Royal Marsden NHS Foundation Trust and Breast Cancer Campaign.